Alert icon

 Pay

-Pay rates for tattoo artists vary depending on how talented and popular they are, and how much work they have.
+Pay rates for tattoo artists vary depending on how skilled and experienced they are, and how much demand there is for their work.

-• Apprentice tattoo artists may work for free in a studio to learn their trade.
+• At first, tattoo artists may work in informal apprenticeships in studios, often unpaid, to learn their trade.

-• Apprentice tattoo artists who tattoo clients under supervision may earn minimum training wage.
+• Tattoo artists in informal apprenticeships, tattooing clients under supervision, may earn minimum training wage.

-• Most tattoo artists are self-employed, so their pay rates depend on their talent and popularity, and the success of their business.
+• Most tattoo artists are self-employed, so their pay rates depend on their skill and popularity, and the success of their business.

 A quarter of tattoo artists work part-time and may rely on supplementary jobs to make a living.